High Priests of America

 “No. We are just taking advantage of the situation.
 Your empire will fall regardless,” Ixtli said calmly and with confidence.
 “Or, well, this empire.
 It is not much more yours than it is mine, is it?”

 Blaze had to reluctantly admit that Ixtli’s words rang true.
-Whatever was coming, was going to hit far and wide across these lands, and not just here, but also in Peru, where he had been before.
+Whatever was coming, was going to hit far and wide across these lands, and not just here, but also in the Four Regions — the Land of the Sun that he left behind.
 Ixtli was most likely just what he claimed to be.
-A forerunner of this approaching apocalypse, a vulture looking to profit from deaths and the ensuing chaos.
+A forerunner of this approaching apocalypse, a vulture looking to profit from the ensuing deaths and chaos.
 A conniving and resourceful servant of some sort of dark, foreign power, but not necessarily an enemy.
 Blaze sighed.
 Ixtli was just the first symptom of the diseased future.
 Killing him was not going to stop what was coming.

 Blaze moved the knife away from Ixtli’s neck, but still held onto his wrists, relaxing his grip only a little.